llSourcell/actor_critic/README.md

 This is the code for "Actor Critic Algorithms" by Siraj Raval on Youtube

-# Coding Challenge - Due Date, Thursday Dec 21 2017
+# Coding Challenge - Due Date, Thursday Dec 21 2017 at 12 PM PST

 Generate Music using AI!
 Check out the demos page for magenta [here](https://github.com/tensorflow/magenta-demos).
 Train a model to generate a song.
 Submit your code in the youtube comments section of the video and tweet [@tarynsouthern](https://twitter.com/TarynSouthern) and [@sirajraval](https://twitter.com/sirajraval) your generated song!
 She'll perform the winning piece.
 Good luck!